ChuquEmeka/ChuquEmeka/README.md

 - 👋 # Hi, I’m Edeh Emeka N.
 - 👀 I’m interested in R, Python and SQL
-- 🌱 I’m currently working and learning in the field of Data Science
+- 🌱 I’m currently working and learning in the field Data Science
-- 💞️ I’m looking to collaborate on DA Projects
+- 💞️ I’m looking to collaborate on Data Science Projects
-- 📫 You can reach me here or via twitter @danke_mersi
+- 📫 You can reach me here or via any of my contacts below.
 <!---
 ChuquEmeka/ChuquEmeka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.